RamyaMuthuswamy/ansible/16-ansibleinventory-vault/README.md

 Run the playbook using the below options

-ansibleplaybook playbook.yml -i inventory -ask-vault-pass
+ansible-playbook playbook.yml -i inventory -ask-vault-pass

 If we store the password in a file then use the below option to run